 She was nominated for the Primetime Emmy Award for Outstanding Lead Actress in a Limited Series or Movie for her role as Margaret Sullavan in drama movie Haywire (1980).

-She was nominated for the Primetime Emmy Award for Outstanding Lead Actress in a Limited Series or Movie for her role as Lady Margaret in ABC television miniseries QB VII (1974).
+She was nominated for the Primetime Emmy Awards for Outstanding Lead Actress in a Limited Series or Movie for QB VII (1974) as Lady Margaret, and Nutcracker: Money, Madness & Murder (1987) as Frances Schreuder.

 She won the BAFTA TV Award for Best Actress and the Golden Globe Award for Best Actress – Television Series Drama also was nominated for the Primetime Emmy Award for Outstanding Lead Actress in a Limited or Anthology Series or Movie for her role as Lady Randolph Churchill in British television period serial Jennie: Lady Randolph Churchill (1974).